alphagov/transformation-dashboard/_posts/2000-01-03-redundancy-payment.markdown

 status: "beta"
-status-strapline: "Developing the beta service for applying for a redundancy payment and for compensation for loss of notice."
+status-strapline: "Developing the beta service for applying for redundancy payments and for compensation for loss of notice."

 videos: